 Overloaded Oatmeal Cookie Recipe

-Heat oven to 375°F. In large bowl, beat butter and sugars until creamy.
-Add eggs, milk and vanilla; beat well.
-Add combined flour, baking soda and salt; mix well.
+Heat oven to 375°F. In a large bowl, beat butter and sugars until creamy.
+Add eggs, milk, and vanilla; beat well.
+Add combined flour, baking soda, and salt; mix well.
 Add oats, chocolate chips, dried cherries, and toffee chips; mix well.
 Drop dough by rounded tablespoonfuls onto ungreased cookie sheets.
 Bake 9 to 10 minutes for a chewy cookie or 12 to 13 minutes for a crisp cookie.
 Cool 1 minute on cookie sheets.

 Serve warm paired with Taylor Fladgate’s Tawny Port.
 Have a magical evening.

 Are you usually a fan of Port?
 What’s your favorite pairing?
 Tell me below!